esl/bryan_cb_sf_2020_talk/readme.md

 # So how can we do better?

-1. Capture all crashes and do something useful with them
+1. Capture systemwide crash info for later analysis
-2. Prevent duplicate billing
+2. Don't charge customers twice
-3. Gracefully handle (temporary) resource unavailability
+3. Survive (temporary) resource unavailability
-3. Reduce RAM and make horizontal scaling possible by not storing user sessions in RAM
+3. Mitigate the scaling costs of user session managment
-4. Reduce crashes in general with OTP
+4. Generally reduce crashes with OTP
 5. Use a distributed/replicated database
 6. Make the customers happy
-8. `$$$` Profit `$$$`
+8. Profit

 ---

-# Capture all crashes and do something useful with them
+# Capture systemwide crash info for later analysis

 * Add [bugsnag-elixir](https://github.com/jarednorman/bugsnag-elixir) as a dependency and sign up for the bugsnag service.
 * Connect [WombatOAM](https://www.erlang-solutions.com/products/wombatoam.html) to the node [^disclosure]